shonan-releng-mobile/shonan-releng-mobile/3rdbreakout/qa/README.md

 * Number of bugs, as it was always done?
 * Can we use *user rating* or *satisfaction* as quality attribute?
-	* Is that we should care more about?
+	* Is that what we should care more about?
 	* Why similar apps have higher ratings than others?
 	* What do an app need to be successful?
 What does it mean 'to be succesful'?
 * Performance